plrigaux/Comparators/README.md

 ```

 Unlike some one liner scripts, the comparator doesn't transform the numeric string into a numeric value.
 This have 2 benefits:

-* Allows numbers beyong the limits of the language native num type
+* Allows numbers beyond the limits of the language native numeric type
 * Increases calculation performance

 ### Negative numbers

 The comparator takes case of strings representing negative numbers.
-Which means that it considers that "-10" is smaller than "-1".
+Which means that it
+considers that "-10" is smaller than "-1".

-It is consider a negative number if the string starts with an hyphen ('-') or there is a whitespace before the hyphen.
+It considers a negative number if the string starts with an hyphen ('-') or there is a whitespace before the hyphen.

 Negative: "-456", " -43", "test  -467"

-Not negative: "Something-45"
+Not negative: "Something-45", "123-456"

 ### Decimal numbers

 The comparator takes also care of the decimal part of the number.
-Honestly, I don't know in real life when it can be usefull never the less for sake of consistency I decide to include this feature.
+Honestly, I don't know in real life when it can be useful, never the less for sake of consistency I decided to include this feature.

 ```